Paige VanZant: Mixed martial arts fighting style

 VanZant typically attacks with aggressive grappling, then seeks to finish the fight with strikes.
 Her style includes ground-and-pound, dirty boxing, and a wide variety of clinch striking.
-While standing, she will often move the fight toward the fence and utilize knees, elbows, forearms, punches, and throws.
+While standing, she will often move the fight toward the fence and use knees, elbows, forearms, punches, and throws.

 VanZant is noted for the constant pressure she applies while grappling.
 If an opponent escapes her clinch, she will usually look to close the distance again within moments.
 At UFC Fight Night 57, Kailin Curran struggled to establish range against VanZant.
 During their three-round bout, Felice Herrig was repeatedly held down by VanZant's grappling.
 The first fighter to defeat VanZant, Tecia Torres, largely avoided her clinch while attacking with strikes near the center of the cage.
 While fighting from a distance, she typically attacks with high kicks and punches.
 She credits her past experiences dancing with her ability to perform flexible and agile movements in her fights; she demonstrated this when she knocked out Bec Rawlings with a jumping switch kick which earned her a "Performance of the Night" bonus.

 In addition to her striking, VanZant has a purple belt in Brazilian Jiu-Jitsu.